DylanWaken/DL_Memory_Palace/Generative Models/Basic Machine Learning/Principal Component Analysis (PCA).md

 With the new set of orthnormal basis being:
 $${u_1,u_2,...,u_k} \in col(U)$$
 - The eigenvectors corresponding to the series of largest eigenvalues
+- The relative variance representation can be calculated by summing the eigenvalues

 And the eigenvalues are the diagnol of $\Sigma^2$